Gravitational-wave imprints of compact and galactic-scale environments in extreme-mass-ratio binaries: Discussion

-We have further analyzed the GWs emitted from these geodesics in an attempt to visualize potential phenomenological imprints sourced by EMRIs, where the primary of the binary is described by the galactic BH model.
-The redshift of rotation numbers at the orbital level translates to a GW frequency redshift during `inspiral'.
-Similar redshift has been found in the quasinormal modes of the remnant after the merger \cite{Cardoso:2021wlq}, while more intricate phenomena occur when one takes into account both axial and polar GW fluxes \cite{Cardoso:2022whc,Long_version}.
+We have further analyzed the dominant GWs emitted from these geodesics in an attempt to visualize potential phenomenological imprints sourced by EMRIs, where the primary of the binary is described by the galactic BH model.
+Under the assumption that the space-based detector is LISA, we have found that increasing the compactness of the halo leads to a rapid dephasing of GWs due to redshift; an outcome attributed to the presence of the dark matter field that leads to dynamical friction and to the growth of the secondary's orbital period.
+In fact, since the orbits we study here are not bound to be circular or equatorial, but rather generic, give rise to a quick drop in faithfulness between GWs in vacuum and non-vacuum binaries as $M/a_0$ grows from galactic-scales to compact BH environments.
+The redshift of rotation numbers at the orbital level translates to a typical GW frequency redshift during `inspiral'.
+Similar redshift has been found in the quasinormal modes of the remnant after merger \cite{Cardoso:2021wlq}, while more intricate phenomena occur when one takes into account both axial and polar GW fluxes \cite{Cardoso:2022whc}.

-The waveform frequencies resulting from EMRIs surrounded by a compact environment tell a different story.
-Each Fourier harmonic consists of three subpeaks, where the two outmost ones are interchanged during the retrograde-to-prograde transition, while the central one remains practically unchanged.
-We have simulated an EMRI evolution through the turning point by utilizing consecutive geodesics and found that right at the point of no precession all three subpeaks combine into the central harmonic peak.
-Future space-based detectors such as LISA may, therefore, be able to discern the existence of a dense environment surrounding EMRIs (at least through cumulative dephasing during inspiral due to the frequency redshift) and thus environmental effects should be taken into consideration when building accurate EMRI waveforms.
+Nevertheless, the waveform spectra resulting from binaries surrounded by very compact environments tell a different story.
+Each Fourier harmonic breaks onto three subpeaks, where the two outmost ones are interchanged during the retrograde-to-prograde transition, while the central one remains constant.
+We have simulated a very rough EMRI evolution through the turning point by utilizing consecutive geodesics with decreasing initial conditions (though the energy and angular momentum of the secondary are kept constant) and found that right at the point of no precession all three subpeaks combine into the central harmonic peak.
+Future space-based detectors such as LISA should, therefore, be able to discern the existence of both galactic-scale and dense environment surrounding EMRIs, through cumulative dephasing and retrograde-to-prograde precession drifts, thus environmental effects should be taken into consideration when building accurate EMRI waveforms.